Pest control hub

 Stray cats have been lost or abandoned by humans but may still have many of their needs indirectly supplied by humans and live around centres of human habitation.
 Stray cats may rely on humans for food but they are usually wary of humans and may be aggressive when cornered or captured.

-Cats can be found in most terrestrial habitats, including urban areas, production landscapes (e.g. farms, orchards) and natural areas (e.g. forests, dunes, wetlands).
+Cats can be found in most terrestrial habitats, including urban areas, production landscapes (e.g. farms and orchards) and natural areas (e.g. forests, dunes and wetlands).

 Why is it a problem?

 Cats are generalist predators and can have large home ranges.
 It is estimated that feral, stray and pet cats kill up to 100 million birds in New Zealand each year.
 They are a major predator of kiwi chicks and also eat eggs, lizards, invertebrates and frogs.

 Cats are prolific breeders.
 Females usually take 6 - 9 months to reach sexual maturity but kittens as young as 4 months can become pregnant.
 Pregnancy lasts about 68 days and litters are most commonly of 3-6 kittens.
 A female can have more than one litter each year.
 Stray cats have higher survival rates than feral cats and faster reproduction rates.

 Options include live capture or kill traps.
 When trapping for feral cats you need to be careful to avoid trapping domestic cats.
 Live capture traps include any secure box or trap so that it is safe to use around residential areas.

 A person who, for the purpose of capturing alive a mammal, bird, reptile, or amphibian, sets a trap or causes a trap to be set must inspect the trap, or cause a competent person to inspect that trap, within 12 hours after sunrise on each day the trap remains set, beginning on the day immediately after the day on which the trap is set.